LLMPot: Dynamically Configured LLM-based Honeypot for Industrial Protocol and Physical Process Emulation: Availability

-Algorithm~\ref{alg:math_functions} requires uniformly distributed points as a base for sampling along the $x$-axis to facilitate the application of the Inverse Transform Sampling (ITS) method~\cite{sheldon2018first}.
-The \textit{power} requirement softens the derivative values in regions of rapid change.
-The \textit{mix\_ratio} requirement allows points from the uniform distribution to be mixed with those chosen by the PDF.
-This strategy increases the selection of points in areas where the function tends to be flat.
-The rest of the requirements are helper functions to support the algorithm's functionality.
-Algorithm~\ref{alg:math_functions} starts by calculating the derivative of the target function [line:~\ref{alg:x_axis:dv}]\footnote{The derivative is estimated numerically based on the responses from a PLC for an unknown function.}, which is then raised to a selected \textit{power} between zero and one to soften its values.
+This algorithm requires uniformly distributed points as a base for sampling along the $x$-axis to facilitate the application of the Inverse Transform Sampling (ITS) method~\cite{sheldon2018first}.
+It starts by calculating the derivative of the target function which is numerically estimated based on the responses of the PLC for an unknown function [line:~\ref{alg:x_axis:dv}], which is then raised to a selected \textit{power} between zero and one to soften its values, thus reducing the amount of points incorporated in regions of rapid change.
 The derivative is normalized [line:~\ref{alg:x_axis:pdf}] using the difference between two uniformly distributed points [line:~\ref{alg:x_axis:diff}], resulting in a PDF.
 To avoid zeros when the function flattens and ensure a comprehensive exploration of the input space, a mixed PDF is constructed by combining the uniformly distributed PDF with the derivative-based PDF, controlled by the \textit{mix\_ratio} [line:~\ref{alg:x_axis:adj_pdf}].
 This ratio adjusts the contribution of each PDF to the mix, focusing on critical regions while covering the entire range.
 The resulting adjusted PDF is normalized [line:~\ref{alg:x_axis:adj_pdf_norm}] by dividing it by the sum of the product of the mixed PDF and the interval between successive $x$-values [line:~\ref{alg:x_axis:diff}], ensuring the area under the curve equals one and forms a valid probability distribution.
 To derive the adjusted $x$-axis data points from the adjusted PDF, we first calculate the cumulative distribution function (CDF) by integrating the PDF across uniformly distributed $x$-values using the trapezoidal rule [line:~\ref{alg:x_axis:cdf_ct}]~\cite{burden2016numerical}.
 This step forms the basis for generating the inverse CDF through linear interpolation [line:~\ref{alg:x_axis:inverse_cdf_inter}], using the initial distribution of $x$-values.
-The inverse CDF then interacts with a uniformly distributed set of values to produce the adjusted $x$-axis data points, which are subsequently sorted [line:~\ref{alg:x_axis:sort}] for the sake of clarity in our analyses.
+The inverse CDF then interacts with a uniformly distributed set of values to produce the adjusted $x$-axis data points, which are subsequently sorted [line:~\ref{alg:x_axis:sort}] for the sake of clarity.